joaocunhalopes/catsync/README.md

 "Handshake": Use the recommended stopbits for serial communication with your Transceiver.
 Usually this value is "RequestToSend".

+Frequency:

+"OffSet": The frequency offset, in Hz, imposed to the oposite transceiver.

 The provied configuration file is set to work with a KENWOOOD Model TS-590S and a Xiegu Model X6100.
 Adjust accordingly to fit your Transceivers/Receivers.

 ## Functionalities

 - Supports Transceivers/Receivers that can be CAT controlled via CI-V or KSI protocols.
-- Widely Configurable.
+- Widely Adaptable.
 - Low Latency.
 - Tested with a Kenwood TS-590S and a Xiegu X6100.

 ## Limitations

-- Code has scarse use of Try/Catch blocks.
-- CI-V and KSI only (at this time).
+- KSI, CI-V and CAT only (at this time).
-- Does not recover from any code Exception.
+- Configuratons are read-only and JSON based.

 ## Autores